-- (U) The PIRACY Threat Assessment (TA) is determined as LOW in the GULF OF ADEN and SOMALI BASIN, while it remains MODERATE in the coastal areas from LAASGORAY to the South of TITO. - (U) It is a REALISTIC POSSIBILITY that two potential PAGs are active at unknown locations inland in the NE area of PUNTLAND - (U) It is ALMOST CERTAIN that there are no PAGs at sea.
+The PIRACY Threat Assessment (TA) is determined as LOW in the GULF OF ADEN and SOMALI BASIN, while it remains MODERATE in the coastal areas from LAASGORAY to the South of TITO.

+It is a REALISTIC POSSIBILITY that two potential PAGs are active at unknown locations inland in the NE area of PUNTLAND.

+It is ALMOST CERTAIN that there are no PAGs at sea.

-THREAT ASSESSMENT BENIGN LOW MODERATE SUBSTANTIAL SEVERE CRITICAL YARDSTICK An affack is HIGHLY UNLIKELY (10% - 20%) An attack is UNLIKELY (>25% - 35%) An attack is a REALISTIC POSSIBILITY (40% - <50%) An attack is LIKELY / PROBABLE (55% - <75%) An attack is HIGHLY LIKELY (80% - 90%) An affack is ALMOST CERTAIN (>95%)
+THREAT ASSESSMENT BENIGN LOW MODERATE SUBSTANTIAL SEVERE CRITICAL YARDSTICK An attack is HIGHLY UNLIKELY (10% - 20%) At attack is UNLIKELY (>25% - 35%) An affack is a REALISTIC POSSIBILITY (40% - <50%) All affack is LIKELY / PROBABLE (55% - <75%) An affacit is HIGHLY LIKELY (80% - 90%) Almost ALMOST CERTAIN